strimzi/proposals/06x-new-kafka-roller.md

          numRetries: 0
 }
 ```
-2. Transition each node's state to the corresponding state based on the information collected from the abstracted sources.
+2. Observe and transition each node's state to the corresponding state based on the information collected from the abstracted sources.

+3. If there are nodes in `NOT_READY` state, wait for them to have `SERVING` within the `postOperationalTimeoutMs`.
+   We want to give nodes chance to get ready before we try to connect to the or consider them for rolling.
+This is important especially for nodes which were just started.
+   This is consistent with how the current roller handles unready nodes.
+   - If the timeout is reached, proceed to the next step and check if any of the nodes need to be restarted.

-3. Group the nodes into the following categories based on their state and connectivity:
+4. Group the nodes into the following categories based on their state and connectivity:
    - `RESTART_FIRST` - Nodes that have `NOT_READY` or `NOT_RUNNING` state in their contexts.
 The group will also include nodes that we cannot connect to via Admin API.
    - `WAIT_FOR_LOG_RECOVERY` -  Nodes that have `RECOVERING` state.
    - `RESTART` - Nodes that have non-empty list of reasons from the predicate function and have not been restarted yet (Context.numRestartAttempts == 0).